TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::{prf:remark}
 :label: Rem:LinSystems:RowReduceEndpoint

-The last matrix can really be seen as a natural end point of the reduction process:
+The last matrix can really be seen as a natural end point of the reduction process.

 <ul>
 <li>

-the pivots are all 1,  the simplest non-zero number
+The pivots are all 1,  the simplest non-zero number.

 </li>
 <li>

-if we try to create more zeros, we can only do so in the fourth column.
+If we try to create more zeros, we can only do so in the fourth column.
 But then we we will lose one or more of the zeros in the first three columns.

 </li>